Inferno (Dante Pertuz): Fictional character biography

-In Secret Wars, Inferno is killed when Earth-616 collides with Earth-1610.
-However, Doctor Doom resurrects him and other fallen heroes on Battleworld.
+During the Secret Wars storyline, Earth-616 faces its imminent end as it faces an incursion with Earth-1610.
+Dante is present for the universe's final battle against the Children of Tomorrow alongside all the world's major superheroes.
+However, the universe meets its end as the world fades into oblivion, killing him, alongside Medusa and the rest of the universe.
+Like the rest of the people and heroes who died in the incursion, Doctor Doom saves them all and puts them on his newly created planet of Battleworld, wiping everyone's memories of the universe before it.

 In Inhumans vs. X-Men, Medusa sends Inferno and Iso to find out what happened to Black Bolt while she prepares for battle.
 Iso and Inferno are chased by Wolverine and a time-displaced Angel.
 They manage to escape through a portal just before Wolverine can catch them.
 On the other side of the portal, they find Old Man Logan waiting for them.
 While Inferno distracts Logan, Iso discovers Forge nearby with a device that the X-Men are planning to use to alter the structure of the Terrigen Mist so they can destroy it.
 Iso and Inferno defeat Logan and Forge and destroy the device, then flee while taking Forge prisoner.

 In Secret Empire, Inferno joins Daisy Johnson's Secret Warriors.

 Powers and abilities

 As a member of the fictional offshoot of humanity, Inhumans, Inferno possesses physical strength, durability, speed, endurance, and reflexes significantly greater than the maximum potential attainable by humans.
 He has the ability to generate plasmoid flames from thin air without using oxygen or combustible.
 He can create volcanos from the ground which can project lava.
 When Inferno lost one of his arms, his pyroplasmic regeneration powers acted as a regenerative healing factor and granted him a new one.
 Under his volcanic form, his body is covered with flaming molten rocks.
-Inferno has also the ability to fly.
+Inferno is capable of flight.